kilaulena/doingnotes/README.md

   - The fastest way is to download <a href="http://janl.github.com/couchdbx/">CouchDBX</a>.
   - You can also install CouchDB from source <a href="http://couchdb.apache.org/downloads.html">from the latest release</a> or from the latest SVN version: <a href="http://wiki.apache.org/couchdb/Installing_on_OSX">Scroll down on this page</a> for instructions for Snow Leopard, or <a href="http://wiki.apache.org/couchdb/Installation">look here for other OS</a>.
 - Install <a href="http://couchapp.org/page/index">Couchapp</a>
 - Get a Browser that supports Javascript HTML5.
-Only <a href="http://getfirefox.com/">Firefox >= 3.5</a> is guaranteed to work, Safari might not work so well with the continuous changes feed.
+Only <a href="http://google.com/chrome">Chrome</a> and <a href="http://getfirefox.com/">Firefox >= 3.5</a> are guaranteed to work, Safari might not work so well with the continuous changes feed.
 - Start CouchDB as instructed.
 If you installed from source, you can amend the Rakefile with your CouchDB location and use the raketask "rake couch:start_host"
 - Git clone this repository.
 Rename .couchapprc_example to .couchapprc.
 - Do 'couchapp push' in the doingnotes project folder to deploy/"install" doingnotes into your local CouchDB.